 The plan is designed to guide our approach to animal management issues for the next three years.
 Although there are legislative requirements regarding animal welfare, this plan is based on a cooperative, non-regulatory approach to animal management, with legislation as a back-up measure.

-For more information on the Council's approach please click on the Council's Animal Management Policy.
+For more information on the Council's approach please click on the Council's Policies Page to view the Animal Management Policy.